iluxonchik/iluxonchik.github.com/_posts/2018-01-20-vulnerable.md

 {% include figure.html url="../images/posts/aut_gov_vuln/manual_change.png" num="1" term=":" description="Manually changing the value of the hidden input " %}

 {% include figure.html url="../images/posts/aut_gov_vuln/manual_change_result.png" num="1" term=":" description="The hidden input value is the one that gets echoed back" %}

+# Unlimited Login Attempts

+Another thing that I've noticed was that there was no protection against the number of login attempts whatsoever.
+This means that you can easily bruteforce a `PIN` of any user, since it's a numeric value with only `4` to `6` digits.

+This went against what I was told when I activated the "Digital Mobile Key" system, since I was assured that the number of login attempts per mobile number is limited.

+To show this, I wrote a simple Proof Of Concept (POF) in Python.
+Please note, that this can be optimized a lot, but due to the lack of time I didn't go into optimizing this down to individual requests.

+A quick reverse-engineering of the authentication process showed that in order to access the login page, you need to go thought a specific sequence of steps, you can't just go to the login page directly.

+In that sequence of steps, you're sending and receiving various cookies.
+Among those, there are `3` different session ids that you get through this process and a request that checks if your browser supports JavaScript.

+In order to access a page, you need to do a `GET` request with a `RequestId` parameter:

+{% include figure.html url="../images/posts/aut_gov_vuln/get_requestid.png" num="1" term=":" description="GET request to access the login page" %}

+A `GET` with the `RequestId` and a `Cookie` is sent.
+Since the website uses `ASP.NET` and I have experience with the `.NET`framework, I immediately recognized the 'RequestId' as being an [UUID structure](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379358.aspx).

+With every `POST` request a `humanCheck` value is sent.
+This value is set on document load:

+{% highlight js %}
+$(document).ready(function () {
+            $('#humanCheck').val('8FBB298A-DE46-4657-88E8-95F1F1224784');
+            $("#inputMobile").intlTelInput();
+        });
+{% endhighlight %}

+Now, when writing the `POF` bot, I thought that that was a unique value generated on every request, acting as a nonce.
+But I was surprised, and not in a good way: this value is fixed.
+I've tried with different IP's, different browsers, the value remained the
+same:

+I was in disbelief, I even resorted to comparing the strings computationally, who knows, maybe I was missing something.
+But no, the JavaScript code above seemed to be totally fixed, unless the value is based on something like the month, but that does not change the narrative: this is equivalent to considering it fixed.

+{% raw %}
+Python 3.6.4 (default, Dec 23 2017, 19:07:07)
+[GCC 7.2.1 20171128] on linux
+Type "help", "copyright", "credits" or "license" for more information.
+>>> str_1 = '8FBB298A-DE46-4657-88E8-95F1F1224784' # Firefox, US IP
+>>> str_2 = '8FBB298A-DE46-4657-88E8-95F1F1224784' # Chrome, PT IP
+>>> str_1 == str_2
+True
+{% endraw %}

+Each request to an authentication attempt does not provide you with any new, unique cookies either.

+I also found a way to discover if a phone number is registered or not.
+If it's not registered, there is not limit to the number of attempts that you can make.
+If it is,there are.
+This makes the ambiguous message "Either you phone number or PIN are wrong" useless, since you can easily find that out.